 Crafting a work of art with my hands by day and enjoying view of False Bay and awesome South African wine by night was an experience like no other.

-Luckily for Angie, her trip also coincided with the annual wildflower spectacular and she made a last-minute decision to visit the West Coast National Park.
+Luckily for Angie, her trip also coincided with the annual wildflower spectacle and she made a last-minute decision to visit the West Coast National Park.

 Another impulse saw Angie on a sunset cruise off Cape Town where she saw a number of whales.